robander/svg-syntaxdiagrams/README.md

 published in the Yahoo dita-users group.
 The original plugins were written for a much older version of the toolkit (1.4 or 1.5) and needed fairly substantial updating to be compatible with all of the changes since that time.
+The latest updates have been tested with DITA-OT 2.5.

 Additionally, the original plugins performed a number of functions related to XHTML, using a multi-step "twopass" process.
 I've extracted the SVG processing